MDPI: MDPI (Multidisciplinary Digital Publishing Institute)

 MDPI as a publisher of open-access scientific journals was spun off from the Molecular Diversity Preservation International organization.
 It was formally registered by Shu-Kun Lin and Dietrich Rordorf in May 2010 with its official headquarters in Basel, Switzerland.
 Including Switzerland, MDPI has editorial offices in 11 countries, with five offices in China, two offices in both Romania and Serbia, and offices in the United Kingdom, Canada, Spain, Poland, Japan, Thailand, and Singapore.

 The number of published papers has been growing significantly in the last decade with year over year growth of over 50% in 2017, 2018 and 2019, with 110,000 papers published in 2019.
 MDPI reported publishing 235,638 papers in 2021 alone.
 In 2020, MDPI was the largest publisher of open access papers in the world and the 5th largest publisher overall in terms of journal paper output.

 MDPI was an early pioneer of the special issue model for academic publishing.
 The special issues are collections of papers on a specific topic, handled by guest editors (as opposed to members of the journal's editorial board).
 Many special issue papers are invited, either by the journal staff or by the guest editors.
 Roughly 88% of MDPI papers are published in special issues.
 The number of MDPI special issues has grown rapidly, alongside significant year-over-year growth in total papers published: in 2020, MDPI journals hosted a total of 6,756 special issues, compared to 39,587 special issues in 2021.
 However, only 10,504 of these 2021 special issues ultimately resulted in published papers.
 The number of special issues publishing papers rose to 17,777 in 2022.

-Challenges
+MDPI operates Scilit, a free multidisciplinary scholarly literature aggregator.
+A 2026 review in Katina Magazine, published by Annual Reviews, reported that Scilit indexed approximately 190 million publications from nearly 30,000 publishers and described it as a useful supplementary discovery resource, while noting limitations compared with commercial bibliographic databases such as Web of Science and Scopus.

+Controversies

-MDPI has had a number of challenges from the scientific community relating to its paper selection and review processes and the quality of its publications.
+MDPI has had a number of controversies from the scientific community relating to its paper selection and review processes and the quality of its publications.

-Who's Afraid of Peer Review?
+"Who's Afraid of Peer Review?" sting

 In 2013, the MDPI journal Cancers rejected a fake paper submitted to it in the "Who's Afraid of Peer Review?" sting operation.